INVERTED SYNTAX

 Jessica Fischoff is the Editor and Owner of [PANK], American Poetry Journal, the author of the little book of poems, The Desperate Measure of Undoing (Across the Margin, 2019) and Editor of the upcoming Pittsburgh Anthology (Dostoyevsky Wannabe, 2020).
 Her thoughts on editing appear in Best American Poetry and The Kenyon Review.
 Her writing appears in Diode Poetry Journal, The Southampton Review, Prelude, Fjords Review, Creative Nonfiction and Yemassee.

 About the work: “'Snow' came from a series I wrote during National Poetry Month.
 A friend challenged me to write a daily poem about fairy tale and ancient lore-based characters.
-My pieces seemed to root themselves with a villainesque speaker, and so, in an experimental hybrid moment of adding a touch of vampire to the Snow White tale, the poem came alive.
+My pieces seemed to root themselves with a villainesque speaker, and so, in an experimental hybrid moment of adding a touch of vampire to the Snow White tale, the poem came alive.”

 The Art

-Giving voice to my experiences has always been a part of my artwork.
+K. Johnson Bowles Giving voice to my experiences has always been a part of my artwork.
 In 2018, someone threatened to harm me.
 I’m not interested in illustrating or recreating what happened; I’m more interested in showing how the experience haunts me.
 During the last few years, I traveled a great deal for work and mostly alone.
 When I was finished with my work for the day, I visited museums, where I felt safe in strange cities.
 There, I used my iPhone to photograph details of paintings that expressed my thoughts related to safety and justice.
 These details are integral to my new body of work, Veronica’s Cloths."